How Will You Deal With Life’s Obstacles or Negative Feelings

 To cope well with feelings of stress, traumatic events, and past experiences, you must have self-belief—the belief that everything is under your control and that you will find a solution to the problem.

-Part of this skill involves perseverance.
 People who believe in themselves don’t give up easily and continue to try new solutions until they find one.
 It becomes a reality because you believe you can do it.

-21. Self-care on the physical level
+21. Self-Care on the Physical Level

 We can’t overcome our physicality because our physical body and the processes that occur there influence our thoughts, actions, and behaviors, as well as how we cope with chronic stress and tension.